oleksii-shepel/angular-inline-worker/projects/nygma/web-workers/README.md

 </p>

 <p align="justify">
-<b>nygma-web-workers</b> is a powerful Javascript library that helps you interact seamlessly with web workers.
+<b>nygma-web-workers</b> is a powerful Javascript library that simplifies your interaction with web workers.
 The way you work with web workers is reminiscent of the use of thread objects in modern OOP languages such as C# or Java.
-Below is a code example of task definition which will be executed by web worker.
-As you can see it is a common function defined in global scope, which takes a WorkerArgs structure as a parameter.
-This structure contains an input object which can be of any cloneable object type and helper functions that allow task to communicate with the outside world.
-This code checks if the given number is prime or not.
+Below is an example code that defines a task to be executed by a web worker.
+As you can see it is a regular function defined globally, it accepts parameter of type WorkerArgs.
+This structure contains an input object which can be of any cloneable object type along with helper functions for the task's communication with the external environment.
+The purpose of the code is to determine whether a given number is prime or not.
 </p>

 ```typescript